RaspberryPiFoundation/scratch-curriculum/en-GB/rock-band-1.4/index.md

 	![screenshot](images/band-drum-costume.png)

-+ Click the 'Copy' button to create a copy of the costume then click Edit.
++ Click the 'Copy' button to create a copy of the costume then click 'Edit'.

 	![screenshot](images/band-drum-duplicate.png)